-Students receiving financial aid toward their tuition at Deerfield AND enrolled in one of the ensemble classes (Wind Ensemble, Chorus, or Chamber Music) will receive financial aid for their private music lessons.
+Students receiving financial aid toward their tuition at Deerfield and enrolled in one of the music ensemble classes will receive financial aid for their private music lessons.
 Financial aid awards match the tuition award percentage, up to 90%.
 Students on full aid are expected to pay 10% of the lesson fees.

 In exceptional cases, advanced students may be permitted to study multiple instruments simultaneously, or to receive more than one lesson per week on their primary instrument.
 Please note that in such cases, financial aid will only be offered toward a maximum of one applied lesson per week.

 A student on financial aid will not receive aid for any missed lessons that are considered unexcused absences and will have to pay the full amount for the missed lesson.
 This will result in an additional lesson fee charge later in the term equal to the amount of financial aid given per lesson missed.